-GAP Group Limited is a subsidiary of GAP Holdings Limited.
 GAP Holdings Limited is funded through a combination of an ABL credit facility and hire purchase arrangements.
 The ABL revolving credit facility runs to July 2029.
-The committed facility is £220m, with a further accordian of £80m available.
-The ABL facility is in the name of GAP Holdings Limited hence why the going concern of the entity is based on the ability of GAP Holdings Limited to continue trading.
-GAP Group Limited is party to the facilities within GAP Holdings Limited.
+The committed is £220m, with a further accordion of £80m available.

-Management has produced forecasts for both GAP Group Limited and GAP Holdings Limited that have been extended beyond 12 months from the date of signing these financial statements.
+Management has produced forecasts for GAP Holdings Limited, that have been extended beyong 12 months from the date of signing these financial statements.
 These forecasts are reviewed by the Board of Directors.
-The Directors believe that due to its position with GAP Holdings Limited, the Company is well placed to manage its business risks successfully.
+The Directors believe that the Company is well placed to manage its business risks successfully.

 The projections have been stress tested to factor in inflationary and interest rate increases, due to the current economic conditions that the business faces.
-After reviewing these projections, the Directors believe that, in the current economic environment, the Group and Company are well placed to continue in operational existence for the foreseeable future.
+After reviewing these projections, the Directors believe that, in the current economic environment, the Company is well placed to continue in operational existence for the forseeable future.

-As such, the Directors are satisfied that the Company has adequate resource to pay its liabilities as they fall due and will continue to operate for the foreseeable future.
-For this, they continue to adopt the going concern basis for preparing these financial statements.
+As such, the Directors are satisfied that the Company has adequate resources to pay its liabilities as they fall due and will continue to operate for the foreseeable future.
+For this, they continued to adopt the going concern basis for preparing these financial statements.